spiral/docs/cookbook/psr-15.md

 # Cookbook - Custom PSR-15 handlers
-Spiral Framework is compatible with `PSR-7`, `PSR-15`, `PSR-17` community standards, it allows you to swap HTTP layer implementation to any alternative.
+Spiral Framework is compatible with `PSR-7`, `PSR-15` and `PSR-17` community standards, it allows you to swap HTTP layer implementation to any alternative.

 > By default, `Psr\Http\Server\RequestHandlerInterface` is implemented and binded to `Spiral\Router\Router`.
 You would have to disable the bootloader `Spiral\Bootloader\Http\RouterBootloader` in your application.